Riverbeta

 Tailored to today's water temperature and this run's difficulty.
 The full always-bring list is on the disclaimer & safety page.

-Water is 44°F — hypothermia risk in a swim.
+Water is 60°F — still chilly on a long swim.

 Throw bag per paddler; pin kit split between boats.